 Within demand driven material requirements planning, the supply orders are generated by actual demand.
 Production only starts when there is a customer order.
 This order is propagated down the various buffers.
 Inventory buffers, use other inventory buffers to order materials from.
 These orders are being used by the software to pull the desired materials through the supply chain and between the buffers.

 When the interest in a product grows or shrinks, the supply chain has to adapt to accommodate this.
-The demand driven institute came up with the ADU, Average daily usage.
+The demand driven institute came up with the equation by using ADU, Average daily usage.
 This number is the center of DDMRP and is used to plan buffers, decide on order quantities and calculate using the desired order interval.
 Other factors that are used include supplier reliability, lead time, and minimum order quantities.
 When the demand for a product increases, the buffer inventory grows accordingly, when the daily demand is lowered, the buffer will shrink.

 Optimal inventory investment

 When a companies want to introduce buffers and DDMRP logic into there system, this is a fairly easy process.
 However this buffer inventory is not deployed as part of common ERP systems and special software is needed to implement DDMRP.
 We, from Visie Partners have multiple partners that we collaborate with to start your demand driven material requirements planning journey.
 More info about the services we can offer, can be found on demanddriven.nl, our own website dedicated to demand driven material requirements planning.